 LTA as a function of $\imw$ and Majorana mass difference $\Delta M$ is shown in figure~\ref{fig:dm_imw_orig}.
 As one can see from the figure, large asymmetry $ Y_L \equiv \sum_\alpha Y_{\Delta_\alpha}$ can be generated if $\imw$ is sufficiently small.
-In this region the mixing angles between active neutrinos and HNLs denoted by $\Theta_{\alpha I}$ take their minimal values near the so-called "see-saw bound" $\imw=0$.
+In this region, the mixing angles between active neutrinos and HNLs denoted by $\Theta_{\alpha I}$ take their minimal values near the so-called "see-saw bound" $\imw=0$.
 For example, the mixing summed over the lepton flavours and HNL generations reads

-In figure~\ref{fig:LTA} we show the maximal value of LTA as a function of HNL mass.
-LTA can be indeed large for quite light HNLs, but such HNLs cannot generate enough asymmetry by the time of the sphaleron freeze-out and thus BAU is smaller than the observed value.
+In figure~\ref{fig:LTA} we show the maximal value of the LTA as a function of HNL mass.
+The LTA can be indeed large for very light HNLs, but such HNLs cannot generate enough asymmetry by the time of the sphaleron freeze-out.
+Therefore the BAU is smaller than the observed value.
 Generated asymmetry can still be large even if we require that the observed amount of BAU is generated, as is shown by the green shape in the figure.

-The generated LTA boosts the DM production which takes place at $T\sim 100$~MeV.
-Figure~\ref{fig:LTA} shows that the correct amount of DM can be produced for $M\simeq2$~GeV HNLs if all uncertainties are accounted for in an optimistic way.
-However, the decays of the very same HNLs which happen at $T\sim1$~MeV reduce both DM and BAU.
-To quantify the magnitude of dilution we show the LTA divided by the dilution factor shown in figure~\ref{fig:dilution} as a function of mass.
+The generated LTA boosts the DM production, which takes place at $T\sim 100$~MeV.
+Figure~\ref{fig:LTA} shows that the correct amount of DM can be produced for $M\simeq2$~GeV HNLs if all uncertainties are accounted for optimistically.
+However, the decays of the very same HNLs that happen at $T\sim1$~MeV reduce both DM and BAU.
+To quantify the magnitude of dilution, we show the LTA divided by the dilution factor shown in figure~\ref{fig:dilution} as a function of mass.
 The result is shown in the lower panel of figure~\ref{fig:LTA}.
 Note that dilution takes place after the conversion of lepton asymmetry to DM, so the lower panel of figure~\ref{fig:LTA} shows an effective LTA.
 Such effective description is valid since the DM abundance depends approximately linearly on the LTA in the region of interest~\cite{Ghiglieri:2015jua}.
-The DM abundance computed with this effective LTA can be directly compared with the present day value.
-If all factor of $2$ uncertainties are pushed in the direction which maximizes generation of BAU and DM production, the $M\simeq2$~GeV HNLs can provide $\simeq 50 \%$ of the observed DM abundance.
+The DM abundance computed with this effective LTA can be directly compared with the present-day value.
+If all factor of $2$ uncertainties are pushed in the direction which maximizes the generation of BAU and DM production, the $M\simeq2$~GeV HNLs can provide $\simeq 50 \%$ of the observed DM abundance.